Togainu no Chi: Release

 Togainu no Chi was originally released as an adult game on February 25, 2005, for Microsoft Windows on CD-ROM.
 The game was later released on PlayStation 2 with its adult content removed as Togainu no Chi TRUE BLOOD on May 29, 2008.
-TRUE BLOOD includes an new romanceable character named Yukihito.
+TRUE BLOOD includes a new romanceable character named Yukihito.
 This version of the game was released on PlayStation Portable on December 23, 2010, as Togainu no Chi True Blood Portable.
 On September 21, 2015, the TRUE BLOOD version was ported to iOS under the name Togainu no Chi TBA.
 The Android version was released on December 11, 2015.
 On July 23, 2025 Togainu no Chi True Blood NITRO ARCHIVE was released for Windows PCs.

-English localisation
+English localization

-During Anime Expo 2018, JAST USA announced they would release Nitro+CHiRAL titels outsides Japan under their BL label JAST BLUE, Including Togainu no chi.
+During Anime Expo 2018, JAST USA announced they would release Nitro+CHiRAL titles outside of Japan under their BL label JAST BLUE, Including Togainu no chi.
 The English localisation released on February 21, 2020, under the name Togainu no Chi ~Lost Blood~.
+On December 19, 2025, the steam version of Togainu no Chi True Blood NITRO ARCHIVE was updated to add English and Simplified Chinese support to the game.